oliver-moran/pomade.js/README.md

     document.getElementById("myTemplate").unbind();
     document.getElementById("myTemplate").bind();

-When a template is unbounded is needs to be updated explictly using:
+When a template is unbounded, it needs to be updated explictly using:

     document.getElementById("myTemplate").update();